John Druce: Playing career

 As a youth, he played in the 1979 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Peterborough.

 In Druce's first year of Junior eligibility, he played for the Peterborough Petes B squad.
-He made the Petes the next season and scored 12 goals in 54 games.
+He joined the Petes the next season and scored 12 goals in 54 games.
 Druce was on a checking line with future Capital teammate Rob Murray.

 Drafted in 1985 by the Washington Capitals in the second round (40th overall), Druce had a couple of modest seasons before scoring 32 goals for the Binghamton Whalers of the AHL in 1987-88 season.
-He would not make the Capitals roster until the 1988–89 NHL season, where he was usually a fourth-line defensive specialist.
+He did not make the Capitals roster until the 1988–89 NHL season, where he was usually a fourth-line defensive specialist.

-During the 1989–90 NHL season, his regular season statistics would continue to be unspectacular (8 goals in 45 games), but during the playoffs he exploded for 14 goals (a club record until 2018) and helped guide the Capitals to their first conference finals appearance.
+During the 1989–90 NHL season, his regular season statistics continued to be unspectacular (8 goals in 45 games), but during the playoffs he exploded for 14 goals (a club record until 2018) and helped guide the Capitals to their first conference finals appearance.

 In the division semifinals versus the New Jersey Devils, Druce scored three goals in the six game series won by Washington, including two game winners.
 In the division finals versus the New York Rangers, Druce provided a shocking amount of offensive output.
 In game two of the series, Druce scored a hat trick, his first since midget hockey.
 Game three saw Druce tally two more goals and two assists.
 The Capitals needed this offensive production since their top scorer Dino Ciccarelli was injured.